text.skipToContent text.skipToNavigation

 Transit Time Sensors with Reflector

-The use of reflectors can significantly extend the working range during transit time measurement.
+The use of reflectors can significantly extend the area over which the time-of-flight sensors can be used.
 The ToF sensors focus exclusively on the light reflected by the reflector and effectively suppress all other signals.
 This ensures that measurements are only taken on reflectors, while reflective objects and other shiny surfaces are not detected as reflectors and ignored accordingly.

 This functional principle is particularly advantageous if incorrect measurements due to background objects are to be avoided.
 A typical application example is the control of overhead conveyor systems, where the distance to the vehicle in front must always be reliably recorded.
 Especially when cornering, measurements are prevented from being taken erroneously on objects in the background, as these could lead to incorrect control commands.